richardvenneman/appsignal-docs/source/getting-started/webhooks.html.md

 title: "Webhooks"
 ---

-AppSignal can send notifications of new incidents to serveral services, like Campfire and Slack.
+AppSignal can send notifications of new incidents to several services, like Campfire and Slack.
 We also offer webhooks for these notifications.

 To receive a webhook, go to the "Integrations" tab the site's sidebar and fill out the url where you'd like to receive your webhook data.